 Going digital is the best way to cut down on books, magazines and CDs that would otherwise take up lots of room in your luggage.
 Instead, choose an e-reader such as a Kindle to load all your favourite books on digitally, as well as magazines.
 Pop all your favourite music onto your smartphone and use a Bluetooth car stereo to listen to your music in the car and a Bluetooth speaker to listen to your favourite tunes at your accommodation.

 Buy what you need when you get there

 When planning your family trip, consider lightening the load in your car by only packing the necessities for the journey.
 Items like toilet paper or nappies can easily be purchased at a local supermarket upon reaching your destination.
 This way, you can reduce the amount of bulk in your luggage and car.
 However, if you require specific items, particularly medical supplies such as children’s paracetamol solution or eczema cream and prefer certain brands, it’s advisable to pack your own.
 This ensures you have exactly what you need, as supermarkets and pharmacies at your holiday location might not offer the exact products you require.

 Take your own snacks

 Instead of lots of pre-packaged snacks that are going to take up more room and create more waste during the journey, make your own snacks.
 If you like to nibble then fill a Tupperware pot with dried fruit and nuts to munch on instead of taking individual packs of crisps, nuts and dried fruits.
 Do the same for the kids.
-Make them one pot that can easily be opened with a variety of ready to eat food inside to save them needing packets, tubes and whatever else opened during the journey and there’s simply one pot to wash up at the end.
+Make them one pot that can easily be opened with a variety of ready-to-eat food inside to save them from needing packets, tubes and whatever else opened during the journey and there’s simply one pot to wash up at the end.

 More great blog posts